In the

 across the horizontal axis.
 However, observations of indicated level while monitoring

-independent signal generators show very little gain drift; i.e., the gain seems
+stable level signal generators indicate very little gain drift; i.e., the gain is

 stable over time.
 Again, for